vxcall/Dainsleif/README.md

 **We won't take any responsibility if a problem occurs because of this software.** Keep that in mind.

 As of today, Dainsleif is a quite simple and tiny cheat, so it'll be easy to read and understand.
 This software is published as MIT license in addition.

-If you have any request or question, feel free to ask me through [issue](https://github.com/pseuxide/Dainsleif/issues). **Please be informed if your attitude is inappropriate, we would just tell you to piss off.**
- It may take a certain days because I'm doing this as completely my hobby without profit or reward, you know?

 # development is suspended
 This project will no longer get major update by @pseuxide due to loss of motivation, so don't expect further improvements.